jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_backup_minutessincelastlogbackup.md

 To exclude certain databases from the Backup - Minutes Since Last Log Backup Alarm:

-1. On the Spotlight home page, right-click the Databases button and select **Alarm Settings**.
+1. On the Spotlight Overview page, right-click the Databases button and select **Alarm Settings**.
 2. Select **Backup - Minutes Since Last Log Backup**.
 3. Select **Override the default settings for the alarm**.
 4. In the lower right pane, in **Do not raise an alarm for certain values**, click the **values** link to add the name of the database you want excluded.